Green House Reports

 Vesco Paskalev argues that the regulation of GMOs in the EU is a shambles.
 The main problem lies in a very narrow conception of risk and safety.
 All the emphasis is wrongly on laboratory tests, and evidence on the wider environmental effects is scant.
 Wider studies on the effects on consumption patterns or the cost pressures on non GM farmers are ignored.
 In addition, experts supplant the proper role of the political institutions, and the precautionary principle is rendered inoperative.
 Paskalev proposes specific legal amendments to remedy these faults.

 Everyone agrees housing is in crisis.
-This timely report from Green House challenges the conventional policy wisdom of ‘just build more homes.’
+This report challenges the conventional policy wisdom of ‘just build more homes.’
 It argues that the most significant cause of the affordability problem is not shortage of supply but a high level of inequality combined with a dysfunctional financial system.
 Housing has become the preferred investment, rather than simply somewhere to live.
 Savings going into housing, and unsustainable mortgage lending have pushed up prices.
 Instead of relying on a huge and environmentally costly building programme, we should ensure that the existing housing stock is better used; control rents and increase security in the private rented sector; discourage the purchase of housing primarily as an investment; reduce regional inequalities; and provide more affordable homes.
-Buy report

 How to Make Do and Mend our Economy: Rethinking Investment Strategies for Construction and Industry to meet the Challenge of Sustainability